MicroEJ/docs/SDKUserGuide/repository.rst

 Changelog
 ---------

 The Central Repository content is versioned.
-The changelog is available at https://repository.microej.com/.
+The overall changelog is available at https://repository.microej.com/ and describes modules additions or removals.

-Please consult the ``CHANGELOG.md`` file attached to each module.
+For module content changes, please consult the ``CHANGELOG.md`` file attached to each module.

 Javadoc
 -------